Last Update: 12/1/10 (Transmittal I-1-60)

 Administrative Law Judge Working File on Claimant Cases (60-0005)

 Hearing Office Tracking System of Claimant Cases (60-0010)

 Listing and Alphabetical Name File (Folder) of Vocational Experts, Medical Experts, and Other Health Care Professional and/or Non-Health Care Professional Experts (Medicare) (60-0012)

 Records of Usage of Medical Experts, Vocational Experts, and Other Health Care Professional and/or Non-Health Care Professional Experts (Medicare) (60-0013)

-Curriculum Vitae and Professional Qualifications of Medical and Vocational Experts (Resumes) (60-0014)
+Curriculum Vitae and Professional Qualifications of Medical Advisors, and Resumes of Vocational Experts (60-0014)